NKCSS/ABI2CSharp/README.md

 - retrieve and read an ABI (specify contract name, code will interact with the chain to get the ABI)
 - generate C# code that gives constants with contract, table and action names
-- generates C# models so you can easily execute GetTableRows in [EosSharp](https://github.com/GetScatter/eos-sharp) for instance (you need to feed the type) and the data for Actions you want to execute.
+- generates C# models so you can easily execute GetTableRows in [EosSharp](https://github.com/NKCSS/eos-sharp) for instance (you need to feed the type) and the data for Actions you want to execute.

+NOTE: I forked EosSharp to fix some small things; using the default package might not work for you, so be ware/apply patches where needed.

 This will greatly help writing code to interact with the chain.